 In an earlier article, I discussed the groupadd command which is used for adding new groups to your Linux system.

-In this article, I’ll discuss the groupdel command which is used for deleting groups from your system.
+In this article, I’ll discuss another group management command which is groupdel.
+It is used for deleting groups from your system.

 Using groupdel command in Linux